Jarnomer/solong-error-tester/README.md

 ## 📝 Overview

-This tester is designed to rigorously evaluate the **error handling** capabilities of your so_long project.
+This tester is designed to evaluate the **error handling** capabilities of your so_long project.
 It focuses on ensuring your program properly handles invalid inputs, malformed maps, and unexpected scenarios.

 The tester checks:
 - **Logic errors** (invalid arguments, file permissions, etc.)